 His teaching career started at Mount Si High School in Snoqualmie, Washington, where he taught Choir and Theatre Arts for two years.
-Ryan has been teaching Choir at Harrison Preparatory School in Lakewood, Washington since 2013, where he serves as the Arts Department Chair, is a National Boards Candidate, and has earned MRMEA Regional Large Group Superior Ratings with his Middle and High School Chamber Choirs.
+Ryan has been teaching Choir at Harrison Preparatory School in Lakewood, Washington since 2013, where he serves as the Arts Department Chair, is a National Boards certified teacher, and has earned MRMEA Regional Large Group Superior Ratings with his Middle and High School Chamber Choirs.
 His High School Chamber and Jazz Choirs have consistently been nominated for the “Waldo King Spirit Award” at CBC’s Jazz Unlimited Festival, which they won in 2012 and 2017.

 Ryan and his wife Indeah live in Spanaway, Washington with their two dogs.
 They both currently sing in semi-professional a cappella choral octet “Resonate,” in Maple Valley, Washington.

-Phill Hurley - Baritone Phill was born and raised in Caldwell, Idaho.
+Phill Hurley - Baritone Phill is originally from Caldwell, Idaho.
 He started leading singing at church at a young age and always knew he wanted to be a music teacher when he grew up.
 He attended Columbia Christian College in Portland, Oregon, where he studied voice under Dick Dalzell.
-He has been teaching music in the David Douglas school district where he had been teaching since 1986.
+He retired from teaching music in the David Douglas school district where he had been teaching since 1986.
 He directed choirs at David Douglas High School and most recently taught general music at Gilbert Heights Elementary.
-Phill has performed with Portland Choral Cross-Ties under the direction of Dr. Bruce Browne and now sings with the Portland Symphonic Choir and sings with Choro in Schola (Choir in Schools).
+Phill has performed with Portland Choral Cross-Ties under the direction of Dr. Bruce Browne and now serves as bass section leader with the Portland Symphonic Choir and sings with Choro in Schola (Choir in Schools).
 He teaches private voice to high school students and has been a guest soloist at several churches in the Portland area.
-He and his wife Kim live in Southeast Portland with their children.
+He and his wife Kim live in Portland, Oregon.

 Andy Jackson - Tenor 1